spacemonkey1101/fastapi101/README.md

 Application Program Interface.
 Its a webservice that provides an interface to applications to manipulate and retrieve info.

-Example: Amazon would have an API for managing inventory Any application(web, mobile) can talk to the same inventory API to get the details.
+Example: Amazon would have an API for managing inventory.
+Any application(web, mobile) can talk to the same inventory API to get the details.
 So they can have a single backend for all of their different frontend.